-We’ve already covered the Marshal in our Weapons series, and now it’s time to talk about the elephant in the room – the Operator.
+We’ve already covered the Marshal in our Valorant Weapons Guide series, and now it’s time to talk about the elephant in the room – the Operator.
 Is the fat sniper in Valorant really worth its price?

 Before we get into the Operators, be sure to check out our previous Valorant Weapon Guides: